daos-stack/daos/docs/admin/fabrics.md

 the TCP buffer sizes in `net.ipv4` (and the corresponding settings in `net.core`) as well as other performance-related TCP settings should be reviewed and tuned.
-The optimized settings need to be made persistent, for exampe through a configuration file in `/etc/sysctl.d/`.
+The optimized settings need to be made persistent, for example through a configuration file in `/etc/sysctl.d/`.

 In addition to `sysctl` tuning, the **MTU size** of all network interfaces in the fabric should be set to the largest supported value.